wosigor/slate/README.md

 availalable at the output of `boot2docker ip` instead of `localhost:4567`.*

 Now that Slate is all set up your machine, you'll probably want to learn more about [editing Slate markdown](https://github.com/tripit/slate/wiki/Markdown-Syntax), or [how to publish your docs](https://github.com/tripit/slate/wiki/Deploying-Slate).

+### Publishing changes
+Publishing Your Docs to Github Pages

+Publishing your API documentation couldn't be more simple.

+Commit your changes to the markdown source: git commit -a -m "Update index.md" Push the markdown source changes to Github: git push Add "gh-pages" as a local branch pointing to the remote (GitHub doc) Compile to HTML, and push the HTML to Github pages: rake publish